datafold-dev/datafold/doc/source/contributing.rst

 .. note::
     We have set up a "Continuous Integration" (CI) pipeline.
-However, the worker (a `gitlab-runner`) of the parent repository is not available for forked projects (for background see
+However, the worker (a `gitlab-runner`) of the parent repository is not available for forked projects (for background information see
     `here <https://docs.gitlab.com/ee/ci/merge_request_pipelines/#important-notes-about-merge-requests-from-forked-projects>`__).

-After you have created a fork you can clone the repository with (replace [NAMESPACE] accordingly):
+After you have created a fork you can clone the repository with:

  .. code-block:: bash

    git clone git@gitlab.com:[NAMESPACE]/datafold.git

+(replace [NAMESPACE] accordingly)

 Install development dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^